-• The short references within the text are given wholly or partly in parentheses (brackets) .
+• Short references within the text are given wholly or partly in parentheses (brackets) .

 • Use only the surname of the author followed by the appropriate page numbers: